Jumio/mobile-sdk-ios/docs/integration_guide.md

 ### Credential Handling

-[`Jumio.Credential`][jumioCredential] will contain all necessary information about the scanning process.
-For ID verification you will receive an [`IDCredential`][jumioIDCredential], for Selfie Verification a [`FaceCredential`][jumioFaceCredential], and so on.
+The [`Jumio.Credential`][jumioCredential] object contains all necessary information about the scanning process.
+You will receive a specific subclass depending on the verification type, such as an [`IDCredential`][jumioIDCredential] for ID Verification or a [`FaceCredential`][jumioFaceCredential] for Selfie Verification.

 Initialize the credential and check if it is already preconfigured.
-If this is the case, the parameter [`isConfigured`][isConfigured] will be `true` and the credential can be started right away.
+If the [`isConfigured`][isConfigured] parameter is true, the credential can be started right away.
+If you are using digital identities and do not want the user to select a specific document type for physical document scanning, call [`setDefaultDocumentConfiguration()`][setDefaultDocumentConfiguration] on the IDCredential.
+This allows the user to skip country selection and proceed directly to document scanning.

 ```
 var currentCredential: Jumio.Credential?